BrunoWallner/audioviz/README.md

 use cpal::traits::{DeviceTrait, HostTrait, StreamTrait};

 fn main() {
-    // creates the AudioStream object, which handles the interface let audio_stream = AudioStream::init(
+    // creates the AudioStream object, which is the main interface let audio_stream = AudioStream::init(
         // using the default configuration
         Config {